-The last Aldbourne fatal casualty of the war was Ann’s brother, Flight Lieutenant Guy Richard Brown, DFC RAF who died, aged 24, on 6th September 1945, three weeks after the Japanese surrender and is buried in Heliopolis War Cemetery, Cairo, Egypt.
+Ann’s brother, Flight Lieutenant Guy Richard Brown, DFC RAF died, aged 24, on 6th September 1945, three weeks after the Japanese surrender, is buried in Heliopolis War Cemetery, Cairo, Egypt.
 He was awarded the DFC for his service in 50 operational missions over Egypt and Libya leading to the capture of Tripoli.
-After then he seems to have flown for a electronic countermeasures unit in Britain against Germany.
+Thereafter he flew for a electronic countermeasures unit.
 At the time of his death he was serving in an air ferry unit.
 The bus shelter was built as a memorial to him, just yards away from the tree he helped to plant in 1935.

 With thanks to William and Ann Brown.